andymatuschak/orbit/packages/app/Readme.md

 # @withorbit/app

 This package contains the main Orbit GUI app for the web, iOS, Android, and macOS.
-It's built on react-native (via a bare Expo project); the web app is built with react-native-web.
+It's built [React Native](https://reactnative.dev) (via [Expo](https://docs.expo.io) with a bare workflow); the web app is built with [react-native-web](https://github.com/necolas/react-native-web).

 * Local development
     * First, make sure all the libraries are built by running `yarn install && yarn build` from the monorepo root.